nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### Alternative implementation
-A possible alternative implementation which might be more convenient for users would be to include two tabs, and allow the user to switch between the two tabs with a mouse click.
-This will allow for easier, more visual navigation.
-This might be implemented by constructing additional scenes in JavaFX, and displaying the scene the user wishes to view.
+A possible alternative implementation which might be more convenient for users would be to include two tabs, and allow the user to switch between the two tabs by clicking the tabs.
+This will allow for easier, more visual navigation and might be implemented by constructing additional scenes in JavaFX, displaying the scene the user requests to view.

 This alternative was not chosen as our target group is defined to be fast typists, and in line with the rest of our commands, which all require CLI input, switching to usage of the mouse would not be convenient.
 Furthermore, the current implementation is also more extensible, as we can easily mix and match items and recipes to display by filtering the item and recipe lists in the command as required, rather than constructing a new scene from scratch.
-The implementation here was then adapted to implement the view detailed item command easily, and could also be useful for future developments.
+The implementation here was then adapted to implement the view detailed item command easily, and could also be useful for future developments and extensions.

 ### Find items feature